Vonetta McGee: Early life

-Born in San Francisco, California, to Lawrence McGee and Alma McGee (née Scott), McGee graduated from San Francisco Polytechnic High School in 1962.
-She enrolled at San Francisco State University and became involved in acting groups on campus.
+Born Vonetta Lawrence McGee in San Francisco, California, to Lawrence McGee and Alma McGee (née Scott), McGee graduated from San Francisco Polytechnic High School in 1962.
+She was diagnosed with Hodgkin's Lymphoma at the age of 17.
+Her family encouraged her to be a lawyer.

+She enrolled at San Francisco State University to study pre-law and acted with the racially conscious Black theater group Aldridge Players West.
+She eventually dropped out of college and went abroad to seek acting work.

 Career

-McGee landed her first role in 1968, when she performed alongside Jean-Louis Trintignant and Klaus Kinski in Sergio Corbucci's Spaghetti Western The Great Silence, and made her first released film appearance that same year as the eponymous character in the Italian comedy Faustina, which was released before the former film.
+McGee landed her first role in 1968, when she performed alongside Jean-Louis Trintignant and Klaus Kinski in Sergio Corbucci's Spaghetti Western The Great Silence, and made her first released film appearance earlier that year with the lead in the Italian comedy Faustina.
 She later became well known for her parts in the 1972 Blaxploitation films Melinda and Hammer.
 In the action thriller Shaft in Africa (1973), McGee took the role of Aleme, the daughter of an emir, who teaches John Shaft (Richard Roundtree) Ethiopian geography.
 Earlier that year she had appeared in a supporting role as an occult priestess in The Norliss Tapes.
 In 1974, McGee appeared as Thomasine, alongside Max Julien as Bushrod, in the western action film Thomasine & Bushrod, which was intended as a counterpart to the 1967 film Bonnie and Clyde.
 The next year, she starred alongside Clint Eastwood in the action thriller The Eiger Sanction (1975).

+The 1977 film, Brothers, in which Mcgee played a character similar to Angela Davis, was pulled from the box office because of the fear of riots.
+That same year she noted in an interview with Ebony Magazine the decrease in black-led films over the last 2 years.

 She appeared in an episode of the TV series Starsky & Hutch named "Black and Blue" in 1979.
 She appeared as Marlene, the high-energy lot manager, in the 1984 cult classic Repo Man.

+Vonetta McGee always discussed the racism that existed within the industry.
+When singer Diana Ross landed lead roles and was hailed as proof of equal opportunity Hollywood, McGee argued otherwise.
+"She has had the luxury of a studio behind her, McGee said.
+This is where a lot of us fell short.
+We all needed a certain amount of protection.
+But we were on our own.